 - Over the course of the Fall 2015 semester, we saw over 50,000 unique wireless devices on the network.
 10,000 concurrent connections was not uncommon.

-TopperTech is here for WKU students this summer!
+TopperTech's policy for a Windows 10 upgrade.
 Click the heading to learn more.

 Note: documents in Portable Document Format (PDF) require Adobe Acrobat Reader 5.0 or higher to view,